mohitsi7/Amazon-Clone/README.md

 <br>
 Author- Mohit Singh
 <br>
-Added all the contents(images and code today)
+Added all the contents(images and code today)....